trns1997/differential_drive_robot/README.md

 ## Running RRT* on our built map
 - Open matlab and run the `waffler_RRT_star.m` script
-- The script ask for user input for start and end pose.
+- The script asks for user input for start and end pose.
 Example:
 ```
 Input Start Pose: [-4.3, 1.5, -pi]
 Input End Pose: [5.8, -4.2, 0]